 This report should include signs or symptoms observed, notations about bruises or injuries that are visible, a summary of what the child said, and a description of any emotions expressed by the child.
 Do not go back and interview the child.
 Fill this form out based on whatever information has already been obtained.

 Today's Date: Check all that apply:

 Name of Child: Team Leader Notified

 Name of Parent/Guardian: Deacon(ess) Notified

 Name of Volunteer: CMA Notified

 Signs or Symptoms of Abuse Observed: CM Elder Notified

-Bruises or Injuries that are Visible:

 Emotions expressed by the Child:

-Summary of the Conversation with the Child:

-Anything Else that is Relevant: